openshift/jenkins-plugin/README.md

 # OpenShift V3 Plug-in for Jenkins
-This project provides a series Jenkins plug-in implementations that operate on [V3 of OpenShift](https://docs.openshift.org/latest/welcome/index.html).
+This project provides a series Jenkins plug-in implementations that operate on [Kubernetes based OpenShift](https://docs.openshift.org/latest/welcome/index.html).
 In summary they are a series of REST clients that interface with the OpenShift server via the [exposed API](https://docs.openshift.org/latest/rest_api/overview.html).
 They minimally mimic the REST flows of common uses of the `oc` [CLI command](https://docs.openshift.org/latest/cli_reference/basic_cli_operations.html), but in several instances additional REST flows have been added to provide validation of the operations being performed.

+Their ultimate intent is to provide easy to use building blocks that simplify the construction of the jobs, workflows, and pipelines in Jenkins that operate against an OpenShift deployments.

 ## Jenkins "build steps"